fantasmoio/Fantasmo-Android-SDK/FantasmoDemoApp/README.md

 ## Parking Flow

 Before attempting to park and localize with Fantasmo SDK, you should first check if parking is available in the user's current location.
-You can do this by replicating the following method `fmParkingView.isParkingAvailable(location: Location, onCompletion:(Boolean) → Unit)` passing a latitude and longitude of the location.
+You can do this by replicating the following method `fmParkingView.isParkingAvailable(location: Location, onCompletion:(Boolean) → Unit)` passing an Android [Location](https://developer.android.com/reference/kotlin/android/location/Location) object.
 The result block is called with a boolean indicating whether or not the user is near a mapped parking space.
 ```kotlin
 fmParkingView.isParkingAvailable(location) { isParkingAvailable: Boolean
     if (isParkingAvailable) {